luqaska/Lagrange/README.md

 ### Social Media Icons

-All social media icons are courtesy of [Font Awesome](http://fontawesome.io/).
-You can change which icons appear, as well as the account that they link to, in the `settings.yml` file in the `_data` folder.
+All social media icons are courtesy of [Fork Awesome](https://forkaweso.me).
+You can change which icons appear, as well as the account that they link to, in the `_config.yml` file in the `_data` folder.

 ### MathJax

-Lagrange comes out of the box with [MathJax](https://www.mathjax.org/), which allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).
+Lagrange comes out of the box with [MathJax](https://www.mathjax.org), which allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).

 ### Syntax Highlighting